ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/01_CUT&RUN.md

 When raw BAM files are viewed, the IgG control may appear to have peaks as tall as the experimental samples.
 This is caused by an artifact of auto-scaling within the browser.
 Because the IgG library contains very few reads, the background noise is zoomed in upon by the software to fill the vertical space of the track.
 Bigwig generation and spike-in normalization must be completed before the true, scaled relationship between the samples can be observed.

-## Coverage Files: bedgraph vs bigwig
+## Coverage Files: bedGraph vs BigWig

 Once the reads have been mapped and filtered, the next step in a CUT&RUN workflow is generating the **coverage files**.
 These files translate discrete aligned reads into a continuous signal profile representing the number of fragments overlapping each genomic region.

 There are two ways to represent coverage from BAM files: generating **bedGraph** or **BigWig** files. bedGraph are plain text versions, easily readable, while BigWig are a compressed binary version, lighter but not human-readable.
-In consequence, BigWig files are smaller and easier to read for softwares but, unlike bedGraph, they cannot be edited.
+In consequence, BigWig files are smaller and easier to read for software but, unlike bedGraph, they cannot be edited.

 Both bedGraph and BigWig files are usually generated with the **bamcoverage** function of [deepTools](https://deeptools.readthedocs.io/en/latest/).
-This tool is preferred because it allows the spike-in scaling factor to be applied during the conversion process, thereby producing already normalized bedGraph/bigWig files.
+This tool is preferred because it allows the spike-in scaling factor to be applied during the conversion process, thereby producing already normalized bedGraph/BigWig files.

 The choice between generating bedGraph or BigWig files is largely dictated by the requirements of the downstream peak-calling software (see next section), but the generation of BigWig files is always recommended to ensure smooth, high-performance visualization in IGV or other genome browsers.
 It is possible to generate BigWig files from bedGraph with [bedGraphToBigWig](https://anaconda.org/channels/bioconda/packages/ucsc-bedgraphtobigwig/overview).